aneoconsulting/ArmoniK.Core/README.md

 ### Local deployment

-To deploy ArmoniK Core locally, you need first to clone the repository [ArmoniK.Core](https://github.com/aneoconsulting/armonik.core).
+To deploy ArmoniK.Core locally, you need first to clone the repository [ArmoniK.Core](https://github.com/aneoconsulting/armonik.core).
 Then, to see all the available recipes for deployment, place yourself at the root of the repository ArmoniK.Core where the justfile is located, and type on your command line:

 ```shell
 just
 ```

-More about local deployment, see [Local Deployment of ArmoniK Core](./.docs/content/1.concepts/1.local-deployment.md).
+More about local deployment, see [Local Deployment of ArmoniK.Core](./.docs/content/1.concepts/1.local-deployment.md).

 ### Tests

-There are a number of tests that help to verify the successful setup of ArmoniK Core.
-Some of them depend of ArmoniK.Core deployment, others do not.
+There are a number of tests that help to verify the successful setup of ArmoniK.Core.
+Some of them require a full deployment of ArmoniK.Core, for others a partial deployment is enough.

-More about tests, see [Tests of ArmoniK Core](./.docs/content//1.concepts/2.tests.md).
+More about tests, see [Tests of ArmoniK.Core](./.docs/content//1.concepts/2.tests.md).

 ## Contribution

+Contributions are always welcome!

+See [ArmoniK.Community](https://github.com/aneoconsulting/ArmoniK.Community) for ways to get started.